Tuesday, July 8, 2025 | 9:00-10:00am

 Instructor: Karen Lutz E-YRT Chair yoga offers improved flexibility, strength and balance, regardless of physical limitations or age.
 Incorporate breathing with gentle stretching and adaptive yoga movements while seated.
 Relax and ease tension through this gentle yoga practice.

-Wednesday, May 28, 2025 | 1:30-3:30pm
+Wednesday, July 9, 2025 | 1:30-2:30pm

-Tai Chi is an internal (soft) style martial art that has been shown by scientifi c studies to improve one’s physical health.
+Tai Chi is an internal (soft) style martial art that has been shown by scientific studies to improve one’s physical health.
 It increases circulation, improves balance, and promotes a calm state of mind.
 Tai Chi for Health concentrates on improving your physical being through exercise while increasing your concentration and relaxation at the same time.
 Tai Chi is especially good for those with mobility issues as it can be done effectively seated.
-This class, taught by Cheryl Goodwin, Tai Chi for Health Institute certifi ed instructor, is appropriate for all ages, body types and abilities.
-Cheryl is certifi ed in the areas of Tai Chi for Arthritis, Tai Chi for Fall Prevention, and Seated Tai Chi.
+This class, taught by Cheryl Goodwin, Tai Chi for Health Institute certified instructor, is appropriate for all ages, body types and abilities.
+Cheryl is certified in the areas of Tai Chi for Arthritis, Tai Chi for Fall Prevention, and Seated Tai Chi.

-Wednesday, May 28, 2025 | 5:00-7:00pm
+Wednesday, July 9, 2025 | 5:00-7:00pm

 Enjoy newly released feature films, documentaries and now classics every Wednesday eveing at 5:30 pm.